CeliaDiaz17/CeliaDiaz17/README.md

 ### Hi there!
-My name is Celia and I'm a Computer Science student.
+My name is Celia and I'm a Computer Engineer.
     - 🌱 Currently learning about everything!
     - 👯 Open to collaborate on new projects.
     - ⚡ 2025 Goals: Contribute more and do better!